firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-10-29-what-cannot-follow.md

 "Got to go.
 I've got two more houses today."

-He offers his hand and Eva takes it absent-mindedly.
-Her gaze fixed on the swing seat.
+He offers his hand and Eva takes it absent-mindedly, her gaze fixed on the swing seat.

 "But not the window," she whispers.